TheFoundryVisionmongers/nuke-ML-server/README.md

 ## License

-The source code is licensed under the license found in the [LICENSE](LICENSE) file in the root directory of this source tree.
+The source code is licensed under the Apache License, Version 2.0, found in [LICENSE](LICENSE).

 Two of the models (DensePose and Mask-RCNN) have individual licenses that can be found in their respective folders.